Weng Wenhao: Early years

-He was born in 1889 in Cixi, Zhejiang in late Qing dynasty, and his courtesy name was Yongni (咏霓).
+He was born in 1889 in Cixi, Zhejiang in late Qing dynasty.
 His father was a local businessman.

 In 1902, he earned the xiucai degree in the Imperial Examination at the age of only 13 He later studied at a French Catholic school in Shanghai.

 He obtained his Doctor's degree on geology from the Catholic University of Leuven, Belgium, in 1912.
 He was the first Chinese person to hold a western Doctor's degree in geology.

 ROC period

 After returning to China in 1912, Weng served as Minister of Mine Industry and Minister of Agriculture and Commerce, in the Beiyang Government.
 He was a professor (and director from 1914) of the National Research Institute of Geography.
 Together with Ding Wenjiang, he founded the new National Geological Survey.

 He was also a professor of geology in both Beijing University and Tsinghua University.
 He once was the head of the Department of Geography, Tsinghua University.
 In July 1931, he was appointed acting president of Tsinghua University.

 In 1928, he assisted Canadian paleoanthropologist Davidson Black in the establishment of the Cenozoic Research Laboratory for the research and appraisal of Peking Man fossils unearthed at Zhoukoudian.

+He led the National Defense Planning Commission, which was created in 1932 for industrial mobilization as a response to Japan's 1931 invasion of Manchuria.
+During his tenure, the Commission (renamed to the National Resources Commission in 1935) gained control over most heavy industry enterprises in areas of China controlled by the Nationalist government.

-During the period of Central (Provisional) Military Government of the Republic of China, he served in the central government as the General Secretary of the Executive Yuan (13 December 1935 – 9 September 1937); the Minister of Industry (until 1 January 1938), Minister of Education (28 October 1932 – 21 April 1933), and the Minister of Economy (1 January 1938 – 1947).
+During the period of Central (Provisional) Military Government of the Republic of China, he served in the central government as the General Secretary of the Executive Yuan (13 December 1935–9 September 1937); the Minister of Industry (until 1 January 1938), Minister of Education (28 October 1932–21 April 1933), and the Minister of Economy (1 January 1938–1947).

+Weng also served as the chairman of the state-owned enterprise China Textile Construction Company.

-Invited by Chiang Kai-shek, he served as the first president of the Executive Yuan of Nationalist Government (capital Nanjing) (25 May 1948 – 26 November 1948).
+Invited by Chiang Kai-shek, he served as the first president of the Executive Yuan of Nationalist Government (capital Nanjing) (25 May 1948–26 November 1948).

 In March 1948, he was elected a founding member of Academia Sinica.